secretstartups/handbook/handbook-usage/index.html.md

 **Skills and behaviors of handbook first as a People Leader**:
 * Holds their team and others accountable for being handbook first
 * Enables new team members and managers on how to leverage the handbook as a resource.
-* Serves as a role model for what it takes to be means to be handbook first.
+* Serves as a role model for what it means to be handbook first.

 ### The Private handbook